Population of servicemembers and Veterans

-Nearly all Americans agree that our society should pull out all the stops to heal and rehabilitate men and women injured during military service.
-Fortunately, compared to the millions who served in Iraq or Afghanistan, the number seriously hurt is much smaller than generally imagined.
+Nearly all Americans agree that our society should pull out all the stops to heal and rehabilitate men and women injured during military service, and to comfort the families of the fallen.
+Thanks to improved combat medicine, many of the wounded who would have died in past wars now survive—some of them requiring extended support during recovery.
+Fortunately, compared to the millions who served in Iraq or Afghanistan, the number seriously hurt is smaller than sometimes imagined, as totaled below.
+It is these on whom intensive care must be concentrated.
+(Unless otherwise noted, these numbers cumulate all injuries and deaths from the end of 2001 through early 2013.)